AI winter: Slowdown in deployment of expert systems

 By the early 1990s, the earliest successful expert systems, such as XCON, proved too expensive to maintain.
 They were difficult to update, they could not learn, they were "brittle" (i.e., they could make grotesque mistakes when given unusual inputs), and they fell prey to problems (such as the qualification problem) that had been identified years earlier in research in nonmonotonic logic.
 Expert systems proved useful, but only in a few special contexts.
 Another problem dealt with the computational hardness of truth maintenance efforts for general knowledge.
-KEE used an assumption-based approach (see NASA, TEXSYS) supporting multiple-world scenarios that was difficult to understand and apply.
+KEE used an assumption-based approach supporting multiple-world scenarios that was difficult to understand and apply.

 The few remaining expert system shell companies were eventually forced to downsize and search for new markets and software paradigms, like case-based reasoning or universal database access.
 The maturation of Common Lisp saved many systems such as ICAD which found application in knowledge-based engineering.
 Other systems, such as Intellicorp's KEE, moved from LISP to a C++ (variant) on the PC and helped establish object-oriented technology (including providing major support for the development of UML (see UML Partners).